 “Convenient venue, the best food that I’ve ever had at a conference!”

-Because we want this event to be as accessible as possible to as many people as possible, we’ve kept the investment level low, especially for the valuable experience you receive.
+Because we want this event to be as accessible as possible to as many people as possible, we’ve kept the investment level as low as possible, (and so much lower than other patient conferences).

-Showing up matters to you, and to your family.
-Many attendees have found their solution and are no longer in afib.
-People who attended previously, and who have chosen to manage their afib (as opposed to electing to have a procedure), are usually among the first to register for the annual conference, because they don’t want to miss out on the latest, potentially life-saving information they’ll hear.
+Attending the conference can really matter to you, and to your family.
+Many past attendees found their solution and are no longer in afib.
+Those who have chosen to manage their afib (as opposed to having a procedure) are usually among the first to register for the conference—they don’t want to miss out on the latest, potentially life-saving information they’ll hear at the conference.

 “This is truly the best conference I’ve ever been to.
 This is my third conference, and I feel like I learned more this year than in previous years!
 I thought it might be a bit repetitive this year, but no!
 The speakers were fantastic, and the material was all fresh and freshly presented.
 Even though I was livestream, I still felt part of it and was fully engaged throughout.”